apache/beam/website/www/site/content/en/blog/validate-beam-release.md

 With that, the Beam version in your `go.mod` will be the specified release candidate.
 You can go ahead and run your tests to verify that everything works well.

+You may need to also specify the RC's matching container when running a job.
+Use the `--environment_config` flag to specify the release candidate container: eg. `--environment_config=apache/beam_go_sdk:2.34.0_rc1`